bajamircea/cpp-play/src/how_vector_works/README.md

 Single `main.cpp` file.

 Tested with g++ on Ubuntu, and Microsoft Visual Studio on Windows.
-The behaviour relates to the standard libraries implementations, not to the compilers themselves.
+Strictly speaking, the behaviour relates to the standard libraries implementations, not to the compilers themselves.

 ## Allocation steps